 - Adobe Creative Cloud – Tap into Adobe’s suite of services and tools for creative professionals to make creative assets that can be organized across multiple devices.

 - Optimizely – You may want to consider this tool if you plan to use your blog as another place to convert visitors.
 It’s an experimentation platform that allows you to test different digital elements, including design and algorithms.
 The tool tracks and analyzes experiments across digital channels, helping users improve conversion opportunities quickly.

 Step 5: Analyze, Measure, Tweak

 The first four steps should get you to a good place to launch your fintech blog, but it is not a “set-it-and-forget-it” endeavor.
 Great content should increase traffic and improve SEO, but both are fluid and need to be optimized on an ongoing basis.

 Be sure you have Google Analytics installed on your blog and that you are tracking and analyzing how different posts perform.
 Look at which topics, media formats, and content types resonate with your audience.
 Continue to test and pivot your strategy according to the results.

 Don’t just look at raw traffic, but consider how much of it is coming directly, from organic, from social, and from other sources.
 Tweak your distribution strategy to meet your specific goals.
-Also review which posts are getting the most page views and consider writing spin-off pieces on popular topics.
+Review which posts are getting the most page views and consider writing spin-off pieces on popular topics.
 Keep a pulse on the preferences of your audience and continue to produce content that meets their needs.
 This is how you can use your fintech blog to build trust, credibility, traffic, and ultimately, prospects that are ready to convert.